Rayhatron/matthewgraybosch.com/_pages/books/books-withoutbloodshed.md

 ## Featured Reviews

+Amazon has plenty of reviews, but some bloggers were kind enough to also post reviews on their own sites.
+If you can't find yours below, [drop me a line](/contact/).

+### Dave Higgins on *Without Bloodshed*

 > Graybosch has skilfully merged aspects of rock music, science-fiction, and ancient conspiracies, from both the West and the East, producing a novel which will be enjoyed by both lovers of classic techno-thrillers and animé fans.
 > <div class="form_row_right_align"><cite><a href="https://davidjhiggins.wordpress.com/2013/12/13/without-bloodshed-by-matthew-graybosch/">&mdash;Dave Higgins</a></cite></div>

+### Katy Sozaeva on *Without Bloodshed*

 > I love the complexity of the characters in this book.
 None of them are one-dimensional, nothing is really ever quite what it seems, and every time I started to figure out what might be going on, a new twist or kink was thrown in and I was right back at ground zero.
 It was beautifully done to keep the reader engaged with the story rather than frustrated.
 I particularly was amused by some of Claire's random ejaculations and swearing, which I am unable to add into the review due to Terms of Service issues at some of the sites where I post them.
 I did post some updates including some of them on Goodreads, which were apparently amusing enough that one of my friends told me she'd picked up a copy of the book based on my updates on only the first 11 percent of the book.
 > <div class="form_row_right_align"><cite><a href="http://katysozaeva.blogspot.com/2013/12/mgraybosch-curiosityquills-review.html">&mdash;Katy Sozaeva</a></cite></div>